 It will be a first appearance at the Championship for the 29-year-old, who beat Emiliano Grillo and Christiaan Bezuidenhout by three, having begun the tournament with another 62.

 His first victory on the circuit came in stunning fashion at the 2019 Wyndham Championship, where he climbed through the field with a closing 62 and pipped Webb Simpson by one.

 It was also notable for the fact that he did not have a single bogey all week, a very rare achievement.
 So rare, in fact, that nobody had done it on the PGA Tour since 1974.

-Almost added to his tally at last season’s Barbasol Championship, played in the same week as The Open at Sandwich.
+Almost added to his tally at the 2021 Barbasol Championship, played in the same week as The Open at Royal St George's.
 He tied with Seamus Power there and they went six extra holes before the Irishman triumphed.